-Special thanks to Thursday for partnering with us to make this post possible!
+Special thanks to Thursday for sponsoring this piece!

 Every stylish man has had a sartorial stumbling block at some point in his life.
 Maybe it’s figuring out the middle ground between collared shirts and crew neck tees.
 Or finding the most flattering pair of shorts–not too fitted, not too baggy, but just right.